R-Tuning: Instructing Large Language Models to Say `I Don't Know': Refusal-Aware Instruction Tuning

 \subsection{Refusal-Aware Data Identification}

 The first step of {\ModelName} is to measure the model's knowledge gap between the parametric knowledge of LLMs and the instruction tuning data.
 It asks for the model's prediction when given a question and applies certain metrics to determine when the model does know.
+Here we use QA as an example.
 Given a training dataset $D = \{(q_1, a_1), (q_2, a_2), ..., (q_n, a_n)\}$ consisting of $n$ question-answer pairs, we introduce a supervised identification strategy.
 We first apply the pre-trained model $M$ to answer all the questions in $D$ and split the questions into two sets based on the comparison between the prediction and label.
 If the model's prediction matches the label, the question is assigned to the certain set $D_1$, and otherwise, it belongs to the uncertain set $D_0$.
-As shown in Figure~\ref{RefTuning_method}, in the left part, because the prediction (Beijing) matches the ground-truth label (Beijing), it belongs to certain data $D_1$, demonstrating that the model's parametric knowledge possesses the capability to answer this question.
+As shown in Figure~\ref{RefTuning_method}, in the left part, because the prediction (Paris) matches the ground-truth label (Paris), it belongs to certain data $D_1$, demonstrating that the model's parametric knowledge possesses the capability to answer this question.
 On the contrary, in the right part, the mismatch between the prediction and the ground-truth label results in this question being categorized into uncertain data $D_0$.
-Finally, the training dataset would be split into two sets (i.e., $D_0$ and $D_1$) with the recognition of the knowledge gap between parametric knowledge and the knowledge that training questions require.

-In addition to this supervised strategy requiring a ground-truth label, we also explore unsupervised one, which is discussed in the analysis (Section~\ref{sec:unsupervised-identification}) and is found to be effective.
+Finally, the training dataset would be split into two sets (i.e., $D_0$ and $D_1$) with the recognition of the knowledge gap between parametric knowledge and the knowledge required by the questions in the training set.
+In addition to this supervised strategy requiring ground-truth labels, we also explore an effective unsupervised method, which will be discussed in the analysis (Section~\ref{sec:unsupervised-identification}).